vp-valentinpfeil/vp-valentinpfeil.github.io/.github/backup/content/post/teach-courses/index.md

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.

-**Embed videos, podcasts, code, LaTeX math, and even test students!**
+**Embed videos, podcasts, code, LaTeX math and even test students!**

 On this page, you'll find some examples of the types of technical content that can be rendered with Hugo Blox.